 Krabi is great for a short visit or even an extended stay.
 Plan to spend at least 3-4 nights in Krabi, which will give you enough time for a tour of the nearby islands, a hike to the temple, and plenty of beach and night market activities.
 You want to be sure to build in a lazy beach day and plenty of time for relaxation.

-In addition, you take a day trip to Khao Sok National Park, although we strongly recommend spending at least one night in Khao Sok.
+In addition, you can take a day trip to Khao Sok National Park, although we strongly recommend spending at least one night in Khao Sok.

 But whether you spend a few days or a full week at the beach destination, there are so many things to do in Krabi that it will certainly become one of your favorite places to visit in Thailand!